Theatre, Cinema and Performing Arts

 What events are held at the Royal Whanganui Opera House?

-A wide range — touring stage productions, concerts, ballet, community theatre, school performances, and major local events.
-Check the Whanganui Venues & Events website for the current programme.
+A wide programme including touring productions, concerts, ballet, orchestral performances, community theatre, school events and local functions.
+Check the current schedule on the official venues site.

-At 69 St Hill Street in central Whanganui — a short walk from the main retail area on Victoria Avenue.
+At 69 Saint Hill Street in central Whanganui, a short walk from Victoria Avenue.